-Learn why these are the best steals in an NBA game out there.
-John Stockton has the most career steals with 3265.
-Followed by Jason Kidd, Micheal Jordan, Chris Paul, Gary Payton, Maurice Cheeks, Scottie Pippen, Clyde Drexler, and Hakeem Olajuwon.
+Do you know who holds the most steals in an NBA game record?
+John Stockton has the most career steals with 3,265.
+Followed by Jason Kidd, Chris Paul, Micheal Jordan, Gary Payton, Maurice Cheeks, Scottie Pippen, Clyde Drexler, and Hakeem Olajuwon.
 Steals are risky if not played properly, the players leave the defender and the team looks helpless.

 There is no training involved in the art of stealing therefore it’s a natural talent inbound to defend balls.
 In most cases, ball handlers with good IQ can know the movement of the game and track it down until the last position.
 The talent of tracking the path of the ball even before the playmaker hands the ball to them.

-What’s the record for the most steals in an NBA game?
+Here are the top 10 players with the most steals in an NBA game:

 John is considered the NBA’s steal leader for a fairly large amount of steals.
 No one in the history of the NBA has ever broken his record.
 In 2003, he announced his retirement.
 This player has never won any NBA Championship but he managed to win two Olympic medals in 1992 and 1996.
 Stockton was a ten-time All-Star NBA player and led the league in assists for a record nine consecutive seasons.
 Also, John holds the single-season record for assists with 1,164 points.